 ConnectAID, whose role is limited to providing Members with a contact tool, cannot be held responsible or associated in any way with the realization of this trip or with the relationships that may be established between Members and Partner Organizations through it.

 Article 12 -Rules regarding Anti-money laundering, fraud and combating the financing of terrorism

-Each Member acknowledges that in the event of suspected fraud, ConnectAID or the authorised PSP may request additional information and documents relating to their identity, as well as information from the legal representatives of Partner Organizations and sponsors.
+Each Member acknowledges that in the event of suspected fraud, ConnectAID, its nonprofit partners or their authorised PSPs may request additional information and documents relating to their identity, as well as information from the legal representatives of Partner Organizations and sponsors.

-The Partner Organization acknowledges that the PSP or ConnectAID has put in place vigilance and monitoring measures to combat money laundering and terrorist financing.
+The Partner Organization acknowledges that its PSP or itself has put in place vigilance and monitoring measures to combat money laundering and terrorist financing.

-The Member and Partner Organization acknowledge that the PSP or ConnectAID may terminate or suspend at any time the use of a Login and the execution of a donation, in the absence of sufficient information on the identification of the Donor and/or the Beneficiary of the donations as declared by the nature of the project at the time the partnership was signed, etc. The User is informed that a transaction executed under these rules may be subject to the exercise of the right to communicate to the national financial intelligence unit.
+The Member and Partner Organization acknowledge that ConnectAID may terminate or suspend at any time the use of a Login, in the absence of sufficient information on the identification of the Donor and/or the Beneficiary of the donations as declared by the nature of the project at the time the partnership was signed, etc. The User is informed that a transaction executed under these rules may be subject to the exercise of the right to communicate to the national financial intelligence unit.

-No pursuit and no action of tort can be brought or professional sanction taken against the PSP or ConnectAID, its managers or employees who have reported their suspicions in good faith to the national authority.
+No pursuit and no action of tort can be brought or professional sanction taken against ConnectAID, its managers or employees who have reported their suspicions in good faith to the national authority.

 Article 13 - Amendments to the T&Cs